Web Standards

 FOUNDATIONAL REQUIREMENTS

 All properties are subject to the University of Florida’s standards to ensure brand alignment across the institution’s web properties.
-Users are strongly advised to familiarize themselves with the Acceptable Use Policy and the institution’s Digital Standards.
-The official University of Florida themes, templates, or graphics should not be modified.
+Users are strongly advised to familiarize themselves with the policies and standards listed on this page.

 REGISTER YOUR DOMAIN